johnurbanik/prospector/README.md

 ```

 ### Motivation / Design Overview

-This repository is my 2-day attempt at building a baseline solution for the problem posed by [Andreas Stuhlmüller](https://gist.github.com/stuhlmueller/2e3d6a5af0e4b9dec74d2f2c1f6c8a2d).

-Succinctly, the goal is to develop an application that allows a user to unpack their own implicit belief distribution about a given 'forecast question.'
+Succinctly, the goal of this repository is to develop an end to end application that allows a user to unpack their own implicit belief distribution about a given 'forecast question.'

-Based on additional conversations with Andreas, these forecast questions can have any type of support, but can safely be assumed to be univariate and continuous domain.
-Questions asked should be explicitly about the 'overall distribution' rather than asking about 'underlying factors' or trying to decompose the question.
+These forecast questions can have any type of support, but for now are assumed to be univariate and continuous domain.
+Currently, questions asked are explicitly about the 'overall distribution' rather than asking about 'underlying factors' or trying to decompose the question.

-In order to keep this system open and general purpose, I have chosen to onboard the user with questions that directly give information about support and domain, as opposed to trying to use 'automated' methods of understanding the question.
+The user is "onboarded" with questions that directly give information about support and domain, as opposed to trying to use "automated" methods of understanding the question.
 This helps with alignment and prevents the system from wandering down paths that are not salient to the user.

 The system design is motivated more-so by work in [Decision Support Systems](https://dspace.mit.edu/handle/1721.1/47172) and [Knowledge-Based Systems](https://www.reidgsmith.com/Knowledge-Based_Systems_-_Concepts_Techniques_Examples_08-May-1985.pdf) than modern machine learning.

-#### Caveats / Limitations:
-- Wasted time on ProbLog, mystic
-    - I spent about 2-3 hours digging into ProbLog thinking that there might be a way to express continuous distributions or probabilistic 'evidence,' as I had wanted to use ProbLog fro a project and on first glance this seemed like a good project to use it on.
-I similarly dove into mystic, thinking that the capibilities were substantially more rich than scipy.optimize.
-While it is better for global optimization, the performance is very bad.
-It is still not the case that I'm using any constraints that are non-linear, and lagrangian/penalty methods should be sufficient.

-- Fixed bins:
-    - For now, I use fixed bins for the distribution; it seems unlikely that human reasoning would have intuition that holds well beyond 50 bins.
-However, in the future I would try to modify the optimization problem to be more dynamic and allow arbitrary slicing of the domain.

-- The question set is pretty limited, and the way that questions are chosen is very stupid.
-A method to allow a user to specify their questions (i.e. chose ranges and comparisons) is much needed.

-- I would like to add a degree of belief to answers, which could factor into the penalty.
-Additionally, the penalties should probably be normalized in some smarter fashion as certain terms can be dominant.
-Quadratic penalties are useful for keeping things close to the 'constraints' but make weighting harder.

-- I intended to implement an additional pass which allows the user to modify a histogram of the empirical distribution that the 20q section finds most likely (via sliders for each bin), but I did not have time.
-This could be done relatively easily with Streamlit.